 Manage the manager of your franchise hair salons

 How do these individuals and our many other successful multi-unit owners manage?
 The short answer is our business model, which makes easy work of managing multiple locations.
 Our franchisees don’t need any salon experience; they just need a solid business background.

-Owners typically hire licensed cosmetologists to manage the salons and work with the stylists day-to-day.
-A multi-unit owner can shine by staying on top of marketing and “managing the managers” for their salons, making sure customers always have a positive experience and always leave happy.
-One general manager often can handle two or three salons, so franchisees can create a tiered management system that makes it easy to understand what’s going on at any salon at any given moment.
+Owners typically hire licensed cosmetologists to manage the salon and work with the stylists.
+A multi-unit owner can shine by staying on top of marketing and “managing the manager,” a skilled General Manager who can make sure stylists are on top of their game and clients always leave happy.
+One GM can handle two or three salons, so franchisees can create a tiered management system that makes it easy to understand what’s going on at any salon at any given moment.

 In the franchising world, there are almost limitless options to choose from.
 Savvy investors will be able to spot Fantastic Sams’ advantages almost right away.

-“I looked at Fantastic Sams, along with a lot of business models, and Fantastic Sams stood out,” says John, a former CFO.
+“I looked at a lot of business models, and Fantastic Sams stood out,” says John Prichard, the former CFO.
 “I did a lot of due diligence, talking to existing franchisees and going into a lot of detail with them so that I could get a feel for the profit-loss metrics and the cash-flow model — things that the franchisor is precluded from talking about.
 It was easy for me to come up with break-even points and see the upside opportunity.
 The financial exercise was key to me deciding to get into the business.”

 You can start the process of buying your own hair franchise by filling out the form on this page.
 If you’d like to know more about Fantastic Sams, please explore our research pages.